Impact

 Risk and Exploitability

 The vulnerability is likely exploitable via network channels that grant write access to configuration files, given the lack of authentication requirements.
-With no EPSS score and no listing in CISA’s KEV catalog, the exact exploit probability is unknown; however, the absence of authentication suggests a high risk if left unmitigated.
-No CVSS score is available, so the severity remains undetermined.
+With an EPSS score of less than 1% and no listing in CISA’s KEV catalog, the exact exploit probability is low but non-zero; however, the absence of authentication suggests a significant risk if left unmitigated.
+A CVSS score of 7.5 indicates high severity.
 Potential attackers could alter service parameters, potentially redirect traffic or exfiltrate data, making this a high‑impact vulnerability if exploited.

 OpenCVE Enrichment